Table of Contents

 Big Data Analytics

-Manufacturers generate a truly massive quantity of data in the course of operations.
+Manufacturers generate a truly massive quantity of data in the course of operations daily.
 Yet most of this data isn’t used as the basis for production insights.
-This is because it can be too unwieldy or unstructured to be valuable (also referred to as Data Rich, Information Poor, or “DRIP”).
+This is because it can be too unwieldy or unstructured to be valuable (also referred to as “Data Rich, Information Poor,” or DRIP).

 The pharmaceutical manufacturing industry is evolving at a rapid speed.

-While the FDA and manufacturers both envision a world in which compliance is a lower touch, collaborative exercise, balancing continuous improvement with compliance will remain essential for years to come.
+While the FDA and manufacturers both envision a world in which compliance is a lower touch, collaborative exercise — balancing continuous improvement with compliance will remain essential for years to come.

 The promise of Pharma 4.0 lies in its ability to unlock new potential for productivity and quality while making compliance a seamless part of the manufacturing process.

-Manufacturers who take the necessary steps to embrace a digital future now stand to benefit from seamless compliance, but it need not stop there.
-By adopting a Pharma 4.0 strategy, manufacturers can increase connectivity, efficiency, and agility.
+Manufacturers who take the necessary steps to embrace a digital future now stand to benefit from seamless compliance, but it doesn’t need to stop there.